BEHAVIOUR

 Information for vets

-Following referral, Hannah will provide an initial behavioural report, including requests to the veterinary team if required, and follow-up reports when appropriate.
+Following referral, I will provide an initial behavioural report, including requests to the veterinary team if required, and follow-up reports when appropriate.

 Qualifications